ajs-voices/once-upon-a-dream/scenes/012-they-dont-know.md

 "Yeah one of Dad's partners is Kennedy."

-"Nox, that's his son.
+"Angel, that's his son.
 Do not tell your father you are fawning over a Kennedy.
 They don't know about your father.
 Don't know about you, don't know about me.
 And your father has no intention of letting them in on his little secret.
 Why do you think Vega isn't on your legal papers?"

 I sighed.
 "You are telling me I can't see him even if I wanted to."